agileware/civicrm-end-user-guide/docs/grants/what-is-civigrant.md

 CiviGrant is designed to be used by organisations that distribute funds to others, for example foundations, grant givers, etc.

+As of 5.46 CiviGrant ships as an extension which can be enabled from the extensions screen.

 In contrast to CiviContribute, which tracks money going *into* your organisation, CiviGrant tracks money going *out of* your organisation.
 CiviGrant has a data structure and workflows that support the grant